LukeMiller03/college-rankings-analysis/README.md

-This folder contains processed data that is ready for analysis.
+This directory contains the final report.